naturalis/mebioda/doc/week4/README.md

 Diversity through space and time
 --------------------------------
-The final week of the course starts with two guest speakers who will introduce their research, which concerns patterns of diversity through space and time.
-We will then wrap up the course and start prepping for the exam.
+We will wrap up the course and start prepping for the exam.

 ### Day 1 - Guest lectures